Konica Minolta: Digital cameras

 Konica Minolta had a line of digital point and shoot cameras to compete in the digital photography market.
 Their Dimage line (originally styled as Dimâge, later as DiMAGE) included digital cameras and imaging software as well as film scanners.

 They created a new category of "SLR-like" cameras with the introduction of the DiMAGE 7 and DiMAGE 5.
 These cameras mixed many of the features of a traditional SLR camera with the special abilities of a digital camera.
 They had a mechanical zoom ring and electronic focus ring on the lens barrel and used an electronic viewfinder (EVF) showing 100 per cent of the lens view.
 They added many high level features such as a histogram and made the cameras TTL-compatible with Minolta's final generation of flashes for film SLRs.
 The controls were designed to be used by people familiar with SLR cameras, however the manual zoom auto-focus lens was not interchangeable.
 The model 5 had a 1/1.8-inch sensor with 3.3 megapixels, and the fixed zoom was equal to a 35–250 mm (relative to 24×36mm format).
-The Dimage 7, later 7i, 7Hi and A1 had 5-megapixel sensors for which the same lens provided 28–200 mm equivalent coverage.
+The DiMAGE 7, later 7i, 7Hi and A1 had 5-megapixel sensors for which the same lens provided 28–200 mm equivalent coverage.
 The later A2 and A200 increased the sensor resolution to 8 megapixels.

-The Dimage 5 and 7 original models were more sensitive to infrared light than later models, which incorporated more aggressive IR sensor filters, so have become popular for infrared photography.
+The DiMAGE 5 and 7 original models were more sensitive to infrared light than later models, which incorporated more aggressive IR sensor filters, so have become popular for infrared photography.

-The A1/A2/A200 integrated a sensor-based, piezoelectrically actuated anti-camera-shake system.
-Before the closure of the Photo Imaging unit, the Dimâge lineup included the long-zoom Z line, the E/G lines (the G series finally incorporating former Konica models), the thin/light X line, and the advanced A line.
+The DiMAGE A1/A2/A200 integrated a sensor-based, piezoelectrically actuated anti-camera-shake system.
+Before the closure of the Photo Imaging unit, the DiMAGE lineup included the long-zoom Z line, the E/G lines (the G series finally incorporating former Konica models), the thin/light X line, and the advanced A line.

 The DiMAGE G500 was a five-megapixel compact digital camera manufactured by Konica Minolta in 2003.
-It comes in a stainless steel case, 3x zoom lens with a retractable barrel, and dual Secure Digital and MagicGate card slots, the camera has a 1.3-second startup time.
+It came in a stainless steel case, 3x zoom lens with a retractable barrel, and dual Secure Digital and MagicGate card slots.
+The camera has a 1.3-second startup time.